 Britain expects verdict on Pfizer's COVID-19 vaccine before AstraZeneca's -Times

-Oct 28 (Reuters) - Senior sources in the British government expect a verdict on whether Pfizer Inc PFE.N and BioNTech SE's 22UAy.F COVID-19 vaccine works will be available before AstraZeneca Plc's AZN.L competing vaccine, the Times reported.
+Oct 28 (Reuters) - Senior sources in the British government expect that a verdict on whether Pfizer Inc-backed PFE.N COVID-19 vaccine works will be available before the results are in on AstraZeneca Plc's AZN.L competing vaccine, the Times reported.

-Britain believes that Pfizer's vaccine could be ready to distribute before Christmas, the report said.
+Britain believes that the vaccine, which Pfizer is co-developing with Germany's BioNTech SE 22UAy.F, could be ready to distribute before Christmas, the report said.

+Pfizer's Chief Executive Albert Bourla has previously said the company could release data on whether or not the vaccine works as early as this month.

+The U.S. drugmaker said this week if trials are successful the company expects to file for emergency authorization of the vaccine candidate from U.S. regulators shortly after it has enough safety data in late November.

 (Reporting by Shubham Kalia in Bengaluru; Editing by Tom Hogue)